ZiningW/costco-receipt-analysis/README.md

 2. Open `chrome://extensions` in Chrome.
 3. Enable “Developer mode” (top right).
 4. Click “Load unpacked” and select the project folder.
-5. Confirm the extension shows up as “Costco Damages”.
+5. Confirm the extension shows up as “Costcoholic”.

 ## Using the extension